Superchain Configuration

 Allows any user to check if the Pause Mechanism can be triggered for a specific Pause Identifier.
 The pausable status of a specific identifier is independent of the pausable status of the global pause (zero address identifier).

-- MUST return true if the pausable flag for the given identifier is 0 (ready to pause).
+- MUST return true if the pause timestamp for the given identifier is 0 (not currently paused).

-- MUST return false if the pausable flag for the given identifier is 1 (used/unavailable).
+- MUST return false if the pause timestamp for the given identifier is non-zero (currently paused).

 paused